slowernews/wisdom-tldr/README.md

 ###On intelligence

-Intelligence is the most sensitive trigger point for envy.

-> *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*

 > *'Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction.'*

+HOWEVER, Intelligence is the most sensitive trigger point for envy.

+> *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

 <!--
 No one is smarter than a small group.